Tiger Woods toils in PGA Tour comeback

 The former world No. 1 carded a four-over 76 in the Farmers Insurance Open to sit 11 shots behind leader Justin Rose of England.

-Woods, playing in his second tournament since a 16-month injury lay-off, struggled off the tee on the South Course at Torrey Pines and said he was affected by the slow pace of play.
+Woods, playing in his second tournament since a 16-month injury layoff, struggled off the tee on the South Course at Torrey Pines and said he was affected by the slow pace of play.

 The 41-year-old has won seven PGA Tour titles at Torrey Pines and he clinched the last of his 14 majors -- the 2008 US Open -- at the San Diego track.

-But the rain-softened venue proved a tough test for the world No.663.
+But the rain-softened venue proved a tough test for the world No. 663.

 Woods opened with a bogey but reached the turn one over after eight straight pars.